AshFoster/foodie-favourites/README.md

   - The Reset Password page allows users to reset their password in the case that they have forgotten their current password.
   - The user must enter the email address associated with their account and click 'Reset My Password'.
 An email will then be sent to their email with a link which takes them to a page where they can reset their password.
   - If the user enters an email address that is not associated with an account then the user is made aware of this.
+  - There is also a 'contact us' link which takes the user to a the 'Contact Us' page which they can use if they are having trouble resetting their password.

 - __Sign Out__